-Rachel is regularly instructed to appear in the First-tier and Upper Tribunals in complex asylum, human rights and deport appeals, for vulnerable adults and children.
+Rachel is regularly instructed to appear in the First-tier and Upper Tribunals in asylum, human rights and deport appeals, for vulnerable adults and children.
 She has particular experience in representing victims of human trafficking, torture, domestic and sexual violence, unaccompanied asylum-seeking minors and individuals with mental health needs.
+During her pupillage Rachel assisted in drafting grounds for judicial review including challenges to decisions relating to fresh claims and the granting of indefinite leave to remain.

 Prior to being called to the Bar Rachel worked in social research.
 Her first job was as a researcher at The Young Foundation, a think tank that supports innovation in the public and charity sector.
 While at The Young Foundation Rachel worked on projects spanning healthcare, education, social isolation, physical activity and homelessness.